marcelo-earth/animo/README.md

 </p>

-Welcome to **Animo ❤️**, an easy way to make cool videos from text.
+Hello!, and welcome to **Animo ❤️**, an easy way to make cool videos from text.

 So you maybe have used someday editors like **VSCode**, **Cursor**, **Windsurf**, or **Kiro**?